Omega x Swatch: decryption of a collaboration

 A little play on words on the Speedmaster Moonwatch with the arrival of the "MoonSwatch".

-Once these important reminders have been made, you can now understand everything that separates the two brands that belong to the same group and also keep in mind the challenges and developments in the sector.
-Swatch seems 1,000 miles from Omega in terms of its origins and positioning.
+Once these important reminders have been made, now you can understand everything that separates the two brands that belong to the same group and also have in mind the challenges and developments in the sector.
+Swatch seems 1,000 miles away from Omega in terms of its origins and positioning.

-In the end almost everyone differentiates between the two brands.
-We could say that nothing seems to unite them as the “DNA” of the two brands seem opposed.
-But the real link between the two is not only financial via their membership of the Swatch Group: it is also industrial.
+Ultimately, almost everyone differentiates the two brands.
+One could say that nothing seems to unite them, as the "DNA" of the two brands seems to be opposed.
+But the real link between the two is not only financial through their membership in the Swatch Group: it is also industrial.

 © Source: Swatch Group

-The sanitized, laboratory-style appearance of current production sites is the result of the growing industrialization that the sector has always experienced.
+The aseptic, laboratory-like appearance of today's production sites is the result of the increasing industrialization that the sector has always known.
 Source: Swatch Group

 The Swatch Group is characterized by a highly integrated structure on an industrial level.
-Basically, brands like Omega or Longines or Hamilton had their own historical calibers, many of which were from the houses themselves .
+Basically, brands like Omega, Longines or Hamilton had their own historical calibers, many of which came from the companies themselves .

 Today, following the grouping of these brands under the umbrella of the Swatch Group, the calibers are produced through a common structure: ETA.

-Although both designed and manufactured by ETA, the Master Co-Axial is dedicated to Omega models while the Sistem51 is dedicated to Swatch brand models: these movements are not at all equivalent, one being high of the range when the other is in fact a top-notch mechanical movement.
+Although both designed and manufactured by ETA, the Master Co-Axial is dedicated to Omega models while the Sistem51 is dedicated to Swatch brand models: these movements are not at all equivalent, one being high-end when the other is in fact a very low-cost mechanical movement.
 The industrial integration of the Swatch Group has two positive effects:

-• Rationalization and therefore optimization of production: this is the great strength of the Swatch Group which overcame the quartz crisis by optimizing its industrial production as much as possible.
+• Rationalization and therefore optimization of production: this is the great strength of Swatch Group, which overcame the quartz crisis by optimizing its industrial production as much as possible.

-• Mastery at the industrial and technical level with the corollary of very supervised quality of production: which is easier to control via a single structure rather than through several separate subsidiaries
+• Industrial and technical mastery with the corollary of a very controlled quality of production: which is easier to control via a single structure rather than through several separate subsidiaries

 Example with the collaboration between BonneGueule and Lucallaccio .

-BonneGueule's readership is used to collaborations because they regularly encounter this type of operation which allows two brands to join forces to carry out joint action.
+BonneGueule's readership is accustomed to collaborations because it regularly encounters this type of operation which allows two brands to join forces to carry out a joint action.

-In the clothing industry, they have become more and more frequent : to take a famous concrete case, a giant like Uniqlo regularly partners with Jil Sander but we could also have mentioned the example provided by H&M and Balmain.
-These two cases are emblematic of some of the collaborations because they associate a large fast fashion group with a luxury house.
+In the clothing industry, they have become increasingly common : to take a famous concrete example, a giant like Uniqlo regularly partners with Jil Sander, but we could also have mentioned the example provided by H&M and Balmain.
+These two cases are emblematic of a part of the collaborations because they associate a large fast fashion group with a luxury house.

-In a way, it combines the mass market with the exclusive character of the label of an artistic creator or a very high-end house.
+In a way, it is marrying the mass market with the exclusive character of the label of an artistic creator or a very high-end house.
 However, not all collaborations are limited to marrying two brands that seem to occupy diametrically opposed positions.
-Thus, there are other types of collaborations which can bring together brands of comparable size or companies which each have a particular skill set or a different audience.
+Thus, there are other types of collaborations that can bring together brands of comparable size or companies that each have a particular skill or a different audience.

 The example of a highly publicized collaboration in the world of clothing between a luxury house and a fast fashion brand

 BonneGueule has carried out its collaborations but with a selection of very cutting-edge brands specialized in their fields.
-Benoît, in this article , details the underside of the collaborations carried out by BG.
+Benoît, in this article , details the ins and outs of the collaborations carried out by BG.
 To summarize, when BG approached a brand to develop a collaboration, it was mainly about:

-• Search for skills in a particular field to develop a product using a specific material or a technique mastered by one of the parties
+• Seeking expertise in a particular field to develop a product using a specific material or technique mastered by one of the parties

-• Seek complementarity with the brand’s “brand” and/or a particular “vibe” which is different from that of BonneGueule but which is “strong” and deserves to be highlighted through a collaboration
+• Look for a complementarity with the brand's "signature" and/or a particular "vibe" that is different from that of BonneGueule but which is "strong" and deserves to be highlighted through a collaboration

-Successful example based on a specific subject and technical mastery with the collaboration between BonneGueule and De Bonne Facture .
+Successful example based on a specific material and technical mastery with the collaboration between BonneGueule and De Bonne Facture .

 The key words in a collaboration for BonneGueule are: complementarity – know-how – originality .
-And there we already see a difference compared to a large number of collaborations present in the sector.
-There are two types of collaborations: those that focus on the product and those that relate to marketing collaboration between two brands.
+And here we already see a difference compared to a large number of collaborations present in the sector.
+There are two types of collaborations: those that focus on the product and those that are part of the marketing collaboration between two brands.

-Of course, one should not have a purely binary reading, of course that the two aspects are mixed but there is an essential difference in the final objective of the collaboration: on one side all the energy of the project will be focused on the realization of a final product while on the other side all the energy of the project will come from the desire to carry out a “marketing coup” synonymous with a “one shot” with potentially ephemeral success.
+Of course, we should not have a purely binary reading, of course the two aspects are mixed but there is an essential difference in the final objective of the collaboration: on the one hand all the energy of the project will be concentrated on the realization of a final product while on the other hand all the energy of the project will come from the desire to carry out a "marketing stunt" synonymous with a "one shot" with potentially ephemeral success.

-A collaboration requires a lot of effort, it is about combining the skills and codes of the two brands but this also has the corollary of crossing the image of two brands .
+A collaboration requires a lot of effort, it involves combining the skills and codes of the two brands but it also has the corollary of crossing the image of two brands .

-It is important for each of the two brands to not only know well their own universe + and know the world of the other brand well.
+It is important for each of the two brands to not only know their own universe well + and to know the universe of the other brand well.

 Finally, the chemistry between the two teams is essential because it would be difficult to carry out any project if one of the parties does not share the same objective and the same energy as the other.

-The principles having been established, what do we think of the collaboration between Omega and Swatch?
+Now that the principles have been established, what do you think of the collaboration between Omega and Swatch?

 OMEGA X SWATCH OR SWATCH X OMEGA?